Category Archives: Charles O. Finley

 Charles O. Finley, the owner of the Kansas City/Oakland A’s between 1960 and 1980, had a public persona as one of the dark princes of Major League Baseball.
 He engaged in manipulation, connivance, and cajolery for what he wanted, and … Continue reading

-My colleague, Mike Green, and I have been working on a biography of Charles O. Finley, owner of the Kansas City/Oakland A’s between 1960 and 1980.
-Look for it from Walker and Co. in the summer of 2010.
-Between 1972 and … Continue reading
+Time flies.
+It seems like only yesterday, but it was actually 50 years ago.
+My colleague, Mike Green, and I published a biography of Charles O. Finley, owner of the Kansas City/Oakland A’s between 1960 and 1980 in the summer of 2010. … Continue reading